Skip to main content

 Python

-Three scenarios to exercise at minimum: confirmed (happy path), failed (the path most teams ignore), and a webhook retry (force a 500 from your handler the first time and 200 the second, then verify your idempotency code skipped the duplicate work).
+Three scenarios to exercise at minimum: a payment that lands (the happy path, payment.received), a payment that never lands (point the webhook at a dead URL and confirm your reconcile sweep catches the stuck job - the path most teams ignore), and a webhook retry (force a 500 the first time and 200 the second, then verify your idempotency skipped the duplicate work).

 STEP 4 OF 5